-Took our LEGO® Robotics class and want more?
+Did your child take our Lego Robotics and now wants more?
 And more of a challenge?
-Or are you in 4th or 5th grade, ready to launch into robotics with no previous experience?
+Or is s/he in 4th or 5th grade, ready to launch into robotics with no previous experience?

-*3rd grade prerequisite: LEGO® Robotics
+*3rd grade prerequisite: Lego Robotics 1.

 Tired of having no clue what your kids do in all those clubs?
 We’re different.
 A day or two after every class, your instructor will email a note explaining what the class learned in the previous session and what’s next.
 Sometimes we even include photos and videos!